OKEAMAH/Git/src/proto_alpha/README.md

 The rest of the implementation is structured in the following subdirectories:
 - `bin_accuser/`, `bin_baker/`, and `bin_endorser/`: these directories implement protocol-specific binaries for bakers and other nodes actively participating in the economic protocol.
+- `bin_sc_rollup_node` is a daemon implementing validation for smart-contract optimistic rollups
 - `lib_client/`, `lib_client_commands/`, `lib_client_sapling/`

   These directories contain the protocol-specific parts of the client.